hujhax/austin-improv-wiki/Troupes/Animal Farm.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2012 application to perform at [[The Hideout Theatre]]:<blockquote><p>Three of Austin's most physical players bring you one of Austin's most delightful shows - Animal Farm.</p>
+Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>Three of Austin's most physical players bring you one of Austin's most delightful shows - Animal Farm.</p>

 <p>Jessica Arjet, Sarah Marie Curry, and Asaf Ronen take your animal suggestion and evolve on stage before your very eyes.</p>